IvanDeBoi/ivandeboi.github.io/README.md

 [YouTube video](https://www.youtube.com/watch?v=rflCHMf4ey4&ab_channel=UAntwerpen)

-## Talks, lectures, events
+## Talks
+•	UPCOMING 20/01/2025, How to do more with uncertainty in AI, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
-- 4/12/24, How to Exploit Uncertainty in AI for XR development, >100 attendees
+•	4/12/24, How to Exploit Uncertainty in AI for XR development, invited talk, Multimedia and Creative Technologies, Karel de Grote University College, >100 attendees
-- 22/10/24, Gauss is GOAT @Mathfest24, 100 attendees
+•	22/10/24, Gauss is GOAT @Mathfest24, 100 attendees
-- 24/03/24, AI skeleton tracking fitness mirror, Flanders Technology and Innovation closing event, >1000 attendees
-- 23/01/2024, How to do more with uncertainty in AI, Applied Computer Science Conference Days, Karel de Grote Hogeschool, 100 attendees
+•	23/01/2024, How to do more with uncertainty in AI, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
-- 27/11/2023, How to turn your camera into a perfect pinhole model, 26th Iberoamerican Congress on Pattern Recognition at Coimbra (Portugal), 80 attendees
+•	27/11/2023, How to turn your camera into a perfect pinhole model, 26th Iberoamerican Congress on Pattern Recognition at Coimbra (Portugal), 80 attendees
-- 5/10/2023, How to get more out of endoscopic images, Cancer Research Day, University of Antwerp, 100 attendees
+•	5/10/2023, How to get more out of endoscopic images, Cancer Research Day, University of Antwerp, 100 attendees
-- 24/5/2023, On straight lines and machine learning, Systems and Robotics of the university of Coimbra (Portugal), 15 attendees
+•	24/5/2023, On straight lines and machine learning, invited talk, Systems and Robotics of the university of Coimbra (Portugal), 15 attendees
-- 1/2/2023, Straight lines in robotics, Machine Learning Research Group of Oxford (UK), 10 attendees
+•	1/2/2023, Straight lines in robotics, Machine Learning Research Group of Oxford (UK), 10 attendees
-- 7/4/2022, How to improve the accuracy of laser-based systems using straight lines, Metromeet conference (Spain), 50 attendees
+•	7/4/2022, How to improve the accuracy of laser-based systems using straight lines, Metromeet conference (Spain), 50 attendees
-- 7/9/2020, A taxonomy of contemporary artificial intelligence techniques used in virtual reality training and simulations, SciFi-It conference, 20 attendees
+•	7/9/2020, A taxonomy of contemporary artificial intelligence techniques used in virtual reality training and simulations, SciFi-It conference, 20 attendees
-- 12/12/2019, Gaussian Processes – Literature Study 2019, lunch seminar hosted by InViLab University of Antwerp, 32 attendees
+•	12/12/2019, Gaussian Processes – Literature Study 2019, lunch seminar hosted by InViLab University of Antwerp, 32 attendees
-- 24/11/2019, Dag van de wetenschap, VR demonstration Immersimed, an application to train medical personnel, >1000 attendees
-- 16/11/2018, Unlock the power of AR, Applied Computer Science Conference Days, Karel de Grote Hogeschool, 100 attendees
+•	16/11/2018, Unlock the power of AR, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees
-- 29/9-30/9 2018, ImmersiMed, Tech and Innovation Festival SuperNova, Flanders DC, >2000 attendees
-- 18/4/2018, Immersimed: a future-proof immersive platform for medical training at the SciFi-It conference 20 attendees
+•	18/4/2018, ImmersiMed: a future-proof immersive platform for medical training at the SciFi-It conference 20 attendees
-- 25/11/2018, Dag van de wetenschap, AR demonstration on Smart Vending Machines, >1000 attendees
-- 16/11/2017, Jumpstart into Hololens development with Unity, Applied Computer Science Conference Days, Karel de Grote Hogeschool, 100 attendees
+•	16/11/2017, Jumpstart into Hololens development with Unity, invited talk, Applied Computer Science Conference Days, Karel de Grote University College, 100 attendees

+## Science Communication
+•	22/10/24, Gauss is GOAT @Mathfest24, 100 attendees, I won the audience award for my pitch
+•	24/03/24, AI skeleton tracking fitness mirror, Flanders Technology and Innovation closing event, >1000 attendees
+•	24/11/2019, Dag van de wetenschap, VR demonstration ImmersiMed, an application to train medical personnel, >1000 attendees
+•	29/9-30/9 2018, ImmersiMed, Tech and Innovation Festival SuperNova, Flanders DC, >2000 attendees
+•	25/11/2018, Dag van de wetenschap, AR demonstration on Smart Vending Machines, >1000 attendees

 ## Network on Gaussian Processes
 In December 2019 we launched an interdisciplinary interest group regarding the possibilities and the challenges of Gaussian Processes.
 The objective was (and still is) the organic expansion of a platform for discussions and sharing of ideas on theoretical contributions and practical applications, creating a fertile soil for future cooperation and project proposals.
 We have had the pleasure to welcome various speakers such as professor Søren Hauberg (Technical University of Denmark), professor Stephen Roberts (Oxford University), professor Carl Henrik Ek (Cambridge University) and many more.
 Find all of them [here](https://www.invilab.be/research/network-on-gaussian-processes/).
 Do not hesitate to contact me if you want to get involved.